svunit/svunit/README.txt

 >export SVUNIT_INSTALL=`pwd`
 >export PATH=$PATH:$SVUNIT_INSTALL"/bin"

-1a) or you can source the Setup.bsh
+1a) or you can source the Setup.bsh (if you use the bash shell)
 >source Setup.bsh

+1b) or you can source the Setup.csh (if you use the csh shell)
+>source Setup.csh

 2) go somewhere and start a class-under-test
 ---